Kurosaki123456/CNN-based-Breakout-Prediction/README.md

 AUC: 0.99

 This result is achieved by the MixDCNN model, which demonstrates superior performance compared to the pre-trained VGG16 model in identifying authentic sticking breakouts.
+For more detailed analysis, please refer to the paper.